haru8603/CovidSuicidePublic/README.md

 # Install

-1. Install Stata 17.0, the latest version of Python, and Jupyter Notebook.
+1. Install the latest version of Python, Stata 17.0, and Jupyter Notebook.
 Note that Stata older than Stata 17.0 may not work in notebook.
+    - Main packages in Stata 17.0
+        - reghdfe: version 6.12.2
+        - ivreghdfe: version 1.1.1
+        - ivreg2: version 4.1.11
+        - coefplot: version 1.8.4

 2. Clone this repository into your local environment by

     ```git clone git@github.com:haru8603/CovidSuicidePublic.git```